stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 `github_kayobe_base_image`: select the base image used when building the kayobe docker image.
 Default is `quay.io/centos/centos:stream8` supports OpenStack Wallaby, Xena and Yoga.
 Zed and higher would require `quay.io/rockylinux/rockylinux:9`.

+`github_kayobe_http_proxy`: specify a HTTP proxy to be used during the kayobe container image build.
+The same setting is applied for HTTPS.

 `github_kayobe_arguments`: a dictionary of arguments that can be used to override the default arguments found within `vars/main.yml`.
 For example if you wanted to change the value of `KAYOBE_AUTOMATION_PR_TITLE` from its default, you can do by simply adding `KAYOBE_AUTOMATION_PR_TITLE` to this dictionary and it will take precedence over the default.

 `github_*_hook:` see section [Template Hooks](#template-hooks)  for information about this variables